 If you’re looking for a simple dessert that’s both naturally gluten-free and deeply satisfying, this Flourless Coconut Cake is a must-try.
-Made with creamy ricotta, coconut flour, and shredded coconut, it’s rich, moist, and full of flavor — without any traditional wheat flour.
+Made with creamy ricotta, coconut flour, and shredded coconut, it’s rich, moist, and full of flavor.
+Also, this cake is without any traditional wheat flour so it’s a perfect option for gluten-free desserts.
 It’s the kind of cake that feels elegant enough for a dinner party, but easy enough to make on a lazy Sunday afternoon.

 Here’s what you’ll need: